DID YOU KNOW…

 - Evelyn Q. Parker was installed as Mayor on December 10, 1979 and served for two terms.
 Up until 2000, she held the honor of being Spring Lake’s only female Mayor.
 In 2000, Ethel T. Clark was sworn in as Mayor becoming the Town’s first African American Female Mayor.

 - Hardee’s was the first fast food restaurant in the Town.
 It started with just a “walk up stand.”
-Eventually it expanded and moved to its current location.
 They were followed in 1976 by McDonald’s.

 - Main Street in Spring Lake evolved from the Old Plank Road of the 1800s to become the main thoroughfare in the Town until 1942 when the Bragg Boulevard bypass was built.